 In this course, students research and write a 15- to 20-page history research paper with the goal of submitting the finished paper to a student conference or journal.
 In addition, students organize, host, and present their papers at a virtual history research conference held at the end of the second trimester (open to other schools).
 The paper assignment represents a step up from the junior research paper in that it asks students to write a longer paper, to do more research, and to incorporate a greater number and variety of primary sources.
 Students are also expected to use a richer base of secondary sources, most of which should be scholarly publications that can help them to shape their thesis in response to historians’ debates about their topic.
 This course makes extensive use of seminar discussion and meets at least twice a week.
 In addition, some of the student-teacher conferences, peer editing, collaborative workshops, and teacher feedback on preliminary work take place online using such technologies as Skype, blogging, discussion boards, and document-sharing.
 Other activities might include field trips to local research libraries and archives.
 Students interested in this course are expected to meet with the course instructor during the spring of their junior year to discuss possible research ideas and select an appropriate Summer Reading.
-Interested students are required to complete a short application.
 Enrollment is limited.
 Depending on a student’s research interests, this course may fulfill the Modern Global History requirement.